Claire Mitchell: Career

 She supports the use of new technology to ensure business continuity for law courts in the wake of the COVID-19 pandemic She said “Covid has forced us all well past where we thought we would be in 2021.
 We are now seeing the benefits of investing in technology.
 Measures which increase efficiency save money which can then be reinvested in measures which increase efficiency – it’s a virtuous circle.”

+Witches of Scotland campaign

 Mitchell leads the 'Witches of Scotland' campaign with Zoe Venditozzi to seek posthumous justice for women historically convicted and executed as witches in Scotland.
-The campaign used Twitter as its main channel to reach the public and a petition to the Scottish parliament as a way to influence policy makers.
+The campaign used social media to reach the public and a petition to the Scottish Parliament as a way to influence policy makers.

-Mitchell hopes that laws used to dispense historic pardons can be used in these cases, as they have been done for the people in Salem, Massachusetts.